1. Moving In

 3. Subletting

 Subletting is permitted with restrictions.
 All sublets must be approved by the Renting Office.
 Only the named tenant can sublet (one term at a time), and short-term rentals, AirBNBs, and multiple summer sublets are prohibited.
 Tenants must find their own subtenant, complete a Sublease Agreement Form with required details and approvals, collect their own damage deposit, and ensure all lease rules are followed.
-Occupancy is limited to one person for studios/1-bedrooms and two people for 2-bedrooms.
+Each tenant may sublet to one person.
 Tenants must arrange key handoffs, keep electricity running, and follow safety measures when away.
 For more specifics on subletting restrictions, please visit the FAQs section of either our Collegetown or Downtown locations.

 4. Renewing Lease